Summary: This article outlines in general terms the steps to take to get a Graphics item prepared for uploading.

 2. Check your Assets

 - Make sure you have the correct licenses for any assets you have included in your item.
 This includes assets that are in your Item Preview only; you will still need a commercial license for preview assets.

-- If you have assets that are linked to the main file, be certain you've included them in your .zip file.
+- If you have third-party assets that are linked to the main file, be certain you've included them in your .zip file.
 For these assets you will need to ensure you have a commercial redistribution license (the rights to re-sell that asset).

 - Check if any of the assets you have used require attribution